 To keep things easy for our Flick whānau, we’re currently running a check to identify Flicksters whose usage falls outside their current user plan threshold.
 If that’s you, we’ll be emailing you to let you know, and we’ll automatically switch you over to the correct user plan – easy as!
 (If you’d rather not be automatically switched, you can opt out via the email, too).
 If you don’t receive an email from us, you’re on the right user plan for your consumption.
 Sorted!

 You might also have heard us talk about the Government’s phase-out of user plans, which began last year and will be completed by 2027.
 You can read more on that in our User Plan blog here.

 Could you shift your power use off-peak to save?

 Our Off Peak pricing plan is O for Awesome.
 Why?
 Throughout the week and all weekend long, you’ll get access to cheaper rates during off-peak hours.
-By moving a few power-hungry tasks into off-peak times of the day and night when prices are between 21 - 55% cheaper, you’ll be able to make the most of cheaper power and watch the savings stack up.
+By moving a few power-hungry tasks into off-peak times of the day and night, you’ll be able to make the most of cheaper power and watch the savings stack up.

 But Off Peak’s not just great for your wallet, it’s better for our environment, too.
 It encourages us as consumers to use our power in off-peak times when there’s less demand, spreading the load more evenly across the day and placing less pressure on the national grid at high-demand times.
-That means our cleaner, renewable generation is more likely to be able to meet the electricity needs of Aotearoa.
-If you’re keen to save money without cutting back your power usage, and switching your power usage to off-peak hours is doable in your household, Off Peak’s the plan for you!
+That means our cleaner, renewable generation is better able to meet the electricity needs of Aotearoa.
+If you’re keen to save money without cutting back your power usage and switching your power usage to off-peak hours is doable in your household, Off Peak’s the plan for you!

 Are you on the best plan for your power use?